nerhZ/ASP-worksheets/Worksheet-2/README.md

 ## Task 2

-The goal of Task 2 was to develop unit tests utilising the simpletest library for the bump up allocator implementation.
+GOAL: Develop unit tests utilising the simpletest library for the bump up allocator implementation.

 I implemented six unit tests, and created a test fixture, which gave me a baseline for the majority of the tests (same setup and memory allocation) unless a test required a different memory allocation.
 This also helped ensure my tests were consistent.
 I also utilised simpletest's group functionality, so all the tests were defined on the `BumpUp` group.
 This feature would be very useful in cases where you are testing multiple different types of objects and wish to have pass rates for each individual group.